vincecarse/EC331/Comments_and_Thoughts/README.md

 - Leads and lags estimators
 - How to model funding?
 - Deal with 'proportionality' of gains (easier for worse performing schools to do better)
+- How to include spatial correlation?
+- How to model parameter heterogeneity
+- Do I need to account for time-effects with such a short panel?

 ## Puzzles